smithjd/sql-pet/README.md

 ## Book

-* Tutorial materials from this repo go in the online book, "[R, Databases and Docker](https://smithjd.github.io/sql-pet/)".
+* Tutorial materials from this repo go in the online book, "[Exploring Enterprise Databases with R: A Tidyverse Approach](https://smithjd.github.io/sql-pet/)".
-* Each chapter is written so it can be executed independently (once the Docker container is built in Chapter 5).
+* Each chapter is written so it can be executed independently once the Docker container is built in Chapter 5.
 We are using a [Knit-then-Merge](https://bookdown.org/yihui/bookdown/new-session.html) approach, so each chapter of the book can be Knitted separately.
 * The book depends on the [sqlpetr](https://github.com/smithjd/sqlpetr) package, which can be installed using:

     `remotes::install_github("smithjd/sqlpetr", force = TRUE, quiet = TRUE, build = TRUE, build_opts = "")`